ahuacate/pve-medialab/README.md

 Shared storage (NAS) is via CT bind mounts with your PVE host(s).
 All our MediaLab CT applications use our custom Linux User `media` and Group `medialab`.

+For the Radarr, Sonarr, and Lidarr an out-of-the-box setting preset file is included.
+Go to the application WebGUI `System` > `Backup` and restore the backup filename:

+> radarr_backup_v3.2.2.0000_0000.00.00_00.00.00.zip

+Always test IP connectivity after installing all the Medialab Apps.
+The API should all be valid and working.

 ## 1.1.
 Unprivileged CTs and File Permissions
-With unprivileged CT containers you will have issues with UIDs (user id) and GUIDs (group id) permissions with bind mounted shared data.
-In Proxmox UIDs and GUIDs are mapped to a different number range than on the host machine, usually root (uid 0) became uid 100000, 1 will be 100001 and so on.
+With unprivileged CT containers, you will have issues with UIDs (user id) and GUIDs (group id) permissions with bind-mounted shared data.
+In Proxmox UIDs and GUIDs are mapped to a different number range than on the host machine, usually, root (uid 0) became uid 100000, 1 will be 100001 and so on.

 This means every CT file and directory will be mapped to "nobody" (uid 65534).
 This isn't acceptable for host mounted shared data resources.
-For shared data we want to access the directory with the same, unprivileged, UID as is being used on all other CTs under the same user name.
+For shared data, we want to access the directory with the same, unprivileged, UID as is being used on all other CTs under the same user name.

 Our default PVE Users (UID) and Groups (GUID) in all our MediaLab, HomeLab and PrivateLab CTs are common.